Policy Sketches

 policy languagecourse designassignment design

-Key questionHow can a course distinguish between different levels of acceptable AI use?
+Key questionHow can a course distinguish between different levels of acceptable AI use and make those levels usable on assignments?

 • different levels of AI use require different forms of accountability